Tennessee Military and Veterans Benefits

 Cleveland TSVH– 108 bed facility

 1940 Westland Drive SW

 Arlington TSVH – 126 bed facility, scheduled opening in 2024

-Who is eligible for care at the TSVH?
-To be eligible for admission to a TSVH, Veterans must have received an honorable discharge from active duty in the U.S. Armed Forces, require skilled nursing care, and meets at least one of the following requirements:
+Who is eligible for care at a TSVH?
+To be eligible for admission to a TSVH, Veterans must have received an honorable discharge from active duty service in the U.S. Armed Forces, require skilled nursing care, and meets at least one of the following requirements:

 Tennessee State Veterans Cemetery Locations:

 5901 Lyons View Pike

 Tennessee State Veterans Cemetery at Parkers Crossroads

 693 Wildersville Road

 Each cemetery offers a burial plot, opening and closing of the grave, a government provided grave marker (including installation) and perpetual care.
 There is no fee for the burial at any Tennessee State Veterans cemetery.
 All other funeral expenses are the responsibility of the Veteran, family, or their estate.